ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 16. Transform an array of items into a dictionary
  - Transform_Array.cs

-17. Write a method to replace all spaces in a string with '%20'
+17. Write a function to replace all spaces in a string with '%20'
  - Replace_Space.cs

 18. Write a function that accepts two integers and returns the remainder.